io-fault/python/time/documentation/usage.rst

-Demotic time is the UTC standard wall clock time and is often referred to ambiguously as it is generally assumed to be the desired perspective of time. rhythm even refers to this ambiguously as "now", :py:func:`rhythm.lib.now`.
+Demotic time is the UTC standard wall clock time and is often referred to ambiguously as it is generally assumed to be the desired perspective of time. rhythm even refers to this ambiguously as "now", :py:func:`.rhythm.lib.now`.

-Monotonic time is the amount of time that has elapsed from some arbitrary point and rhythm denotes that by only returning :py:class:`rhythm.lib.Measure` instances for representing monotonic time.
+Monotonic time is the amount of time that has elapsed from some arbitrary point and rhythm denotes that by only returning :py:class:`.rhythm.lib.Measure` instances for representing monotonic time.

-Direct use of the :py:meth:`rhythm.clock.monotonic` method is not recommended for most cases.
+Direct use of the :py:meth:`.rhythm.clock.monotonic` method is not recommended for most cases.
 Rather, rhythm provides some iterators and context managers that cover the common use-cases of monotonic time.

 Time Meters
 -----------

-Time meters, :py:meth:`rhythm.lib.clock.meter`, are iterators provided by :py:class:`rhythm.abstract.Clock` implementations that track the amount of time that has elapsed since the *first* iteration::
+Time meters, :py:meth:`.rhythm.lib.clock.meter`, are iterators provided by :py:class:`.rhythm.abstract.Clock` implementations that track the amount of time that has elapsed since the *first* iteration::

 	for x in rhythm.lib.clock.meter():